 Church of St. Peter

-Stones from Inca ruins were used to build this church, known for its ornately engraved pulpit.
+Stones from Inca ruins were used to construct this church, which is notable for its ornately engraved pulpit.

-It is close to the market of the same name and worth visiting if you are near it; it has a magnificent baroque main altar.
+It is located near the market of the same name and is worth visiting if you are in the area; it features a magnificent baroque main altar.

 Church and Small Square of San Blas